 - The piazza forum is for discussions between students.
-The instructor will not monitor it. - If you have course related questions for the instructor, personalized or for the whole class, then please use the Canvas (Discussions for the class-wide questions, the Canvas Mail for personalized questions).
+Instructors will not monitor it. - If you have course related questions for the instructor, then please use the Canvas email.
 Of course, visiting the office hours is a great way to communicate with the instructor. - Please avoid using my math email address, unless urgent, to help me keep my math mailbox under the storage limit; using the Canvas email will also help your message to be not classified as a spam and missed.